Hex viewer

 Hex viewer screenshot

-You can switch the address format between
+You can switch the address format from a toolbar.
+The allowed modes are:

 • hexadecimal byte offset;